 Image Source: Instapage

 Collection Ads allow you to present five products so customers can click on it to purchase.
-These Ads are offered only for the mobile devices.
+These Ads are offered only for mobile devices.

 These kinds of ads are paired with Instant Experiences making people buy your products.
 They don’t have to leave Facebook to make the purchase.